 TextualIndenter.rubyPatterns

 We'd love to hear from you!
-Get in touch via twitter, an issue, or a pull request.
+Get in touch via an issue or pull request.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.